Echoes of Lithuania

-Echoes of Lithuania (Ecos de Lituania) is Latin America's only Lithuanian radio programme and it is produced in the municipality of Berisso in Buenos Aires, Argentina by Juan Ignacio Fourment Kalvelis.
+Echoes of Lithuania (Ecos de Lituania) is Argentine only Lithuanian radio programme and it is produced in the municipality of Berisso in Buenos Aires, Argentina by Juan Ignacio Fourment Kalvelis.

 Background

-The programme was founded in 1947 by Zeferinas Junkevicius, a Lithuanian-Argentine who wanted to keep united Latin America's Lithuanian Diaspora by broadcasting covering a host of topics including Lithuanian sports, tourism, news, recipes, music, history and, traditions in Spanish language.
+The programme was founded in 1947 by Zeferinas Junkevicius, a Lithuanian-Argentine who wanted to keep united Argentina Lithuanian Diaspora by broadcasting covering a host of topics including Lithuanian sports, tourism, news, recipes, music, history and, traditions in Spanish language.
 The programme was operational in Argentina until 1971 that ended its broadcast.
 During all those years the programme was broadcast live from different Argentine radio stations such as “Radio Libertad”, “Radio Antártida” and “Radio Mitre”.
 Throughout the “Junkevicius Era” all the broadcastings ended with a “Sooner or later Lithuania will be free again".
 These words rang for 24 years in the heart of Lithuanian diaspora and rekindled the hopes that the Motherland regain its freedom.

 Revival

 In 2003, with Lithuania now free and independent of the Soviet Union, Juan Ignacio Fourment Kalvelis, a young journalist and member of the Lithuanian community in Argentina, following the steps and values of Zeferinas Junkevicius, decided to re-open "Echoes of Lithuania".
 Today, Echoes of Lithuania broadcasts live from Buenos Aires every Sunday, from 19:00 to 21:00, through the radio station FM Difusión – Berisso on the channel 98.1 FM, broadcasting from the municipality of Berisso in Buenos Aires, Argentina.
 The programme can also be heard on-line, via the Internet.